BeardedBry/custom/article1/readme.md

 ### 1.

 On List One
-I began by selecting all of the checkbox inputs and storing them in a variable called **allCheckboxes**:
+I began by selecting all of the checkbox inputs and storing them in a variable called **allBoxes**:

     var allBoxes = Array.from( document.querySelectorAll('input[type="checkbox"]') );